Which Parts of the Brain Are Responsible for Balance and Equilibrium?

 Proprioception: Your Body’s Internal GPS

 Now, imagine standing with your eyes closed.
-Even though you can’t see your surroundings, you still know where your arms and legs are in space, thanks to a sense called proprioception.
+Even though you can’t see your surroundings, you still know where your arms and legs are in space, thanks to a sense called proprioception which is a part of the somatosensory system of balance.
 (13) This internal “GPS” relies on sensory receptors in your muscles, joints, and skin that send continuous feedback to your brain about body position.

 Integration in the Parietal Cortex